LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet

 \subsection{Overview}

-As shown in Fig~\ref{fig:design_overview}, \sys{} is a proxy that sits between applications that want to use LLMs (e.g., chatbots) and the various LLMs that are available, including proprietary, open-source, and custom models (e.g., OpenAI GPT4, Claude Opus, LLaMA, etc).
-It provides a unified, high-level interface to applications to access these models while also implementing common features that applications would otherwise need to implement on their own.
-Such features include handling multiple model formats, which are hidden by the proxy API, and managing conversation context.
-The focus of our design is chatbot style applications which often maintain a history of the conversation to be used as context.
+As shown in Fig~\ref{fig:design_overview}, \sys{} is a proxy that sits between users or applications (e.g., chatbots) and the various LLMs that are available, including proprietary (e.g., OpenAI, Claude), open-source (e.g., Llama, Mistral, DeepSeek), and custom models.
+It offers a high-level bi-directional interface (\S\ref{sec:api_design}) that captures application preferences (\circled{1}), while ensuring transparency (\circled{5}) and enabling iterative refinement (\circled{6}) of prompt resolution.